Ross Terrill: Reviews of his work

 Terrill has responded to critics such as Franklin Woo and his Review of The New Chinese Empire and What It Means for the United States in 2005.
-Terrill provided facts to emphasise his view on why Woo’s review was misguided and more American focused than Chinese focused.
-Terrill responds to Woo’s critique of his work by arguing that he fails to provide a description of what The New Chinese Empire and What It Means for the United States is truly about and, therefore, the reader of Woo’s review is bound to be confused.
+Terrill provided facts to emphasise his view on why Woo's review was misguided and more American focused than Chinese focused.
+Terrill responds to Woo's critique of his work by arguing that he fails to provide a description of what The New Chinese Empire and What It Means for the United States is truly about and, therefore, the reader of Woo's review is bound to be confused.
 In his response, Terrill suggests that Woo fails to recognise that the comments made regarding the United States being a beacon of democracy and freedom are written from the point of view of the Chinese.
 According to Terrill, the thousands of Chinese wishing to migrate to the United States each year speaks for “the appeal of American values and opportunities”.
-Terrill responded to Woo’s suggestion that he was in the service of the “US military-industrial-academic complex” by denying that there was evidence to support this claim.
-In response to Terrill’s claims, Woo argues that both he and Terrill have different views on politics, religion and Chinese influence which becomes evident through their writing.
-Woo further argues that Terrill’s book is full of negatives in which he claims that China, as a powerful authoritarian state, has become oppressive toward its people, thus mirroring the description of Terrill’s changed views of China in China in Our Time: The Epic Saga of the People's Republic: From the Communist Victory to Tiananmen Square and Beyond.
+Terrill responded to Woo's suggestion that he was in the service of the “US military-industrial-academic complex” by denying that there was evidence to support this claim.
+In response to Terrill's claims, Woo argues that both he and Terrill have different views on politics, religion and Chinese influence which becomes evident through their writing.
+Woo further argues that Terrill's book is full of negatives in which he claims that China, as a powerful authoritarian state, has become oppressive toward its people, thus mirroring the description of Terrill's changed views of China in China in Our Time: The Epic Saga of the People's Republic: From the Communist Victory to Tiananmen Square and Beyond.
 However, Woo states that he does not believe that either he or Terrill are incorrect in their criticisms or writings, just that their perceptions of China differ greatly.
 Woo further replied that Terrill only reported on the negatives whereas Woo suggests a brighter, more positive future for China.

-Journalist Robert Golomb reviewed Ross Terrill's recently released book, Australian Bush to Tiananmen Square in his article The Remarkable Life, Tumultuous Times And Famous Acquaintances Of Renowned Historian And Author Ross Terrill, chronicling Terrill's life and work relating to China.
+Personal life and death

+Terrill published two volumes of memoirs: Australian Bush and Tiananmen Square (2021), and Breaking the Rules: The Intimate Diary of Ross Terrill (2023).
+In the second book, he revealed that he was gay, detailing his personal relationships after having kept his sexuality a secret throughout his career.
+His travels to East Asia and the US were frequently characterized by sexual encounters with young men of all ethnicities, including visits to gay saunas and massage parlours.

+After a period of declining health, Terrill died at his home in Boston on 2 August 2024, at the age of 85.

 Achievements/Awards

-Throughout his life, Terrill has received many awards for his works including the following:
+Throughout his life, Terrill received many awards for his works including the following: